 The device first contacts the primary DNS server that hosts the controlling zone file.
 This file contains the authoritative DNS information for the domain or subdomain.
 “Authoritative” means it is the trusted source for information like the IP address of the domain, administrator contact information, and settings like Time to Live (how long this IP address should be saved in a local cache).

-Changes to DNS records—for example, changing the IP for a domain name—can only be done on a primary server, which can then update secondary DNS servers, also known as slaves.
+Changes to DNS records—for example, changing the IP for a domain name—can only be done on a primary server, which can then update secondary DNS servers.
 DNS servers can be primary for one DNS zone and secondary for another DNS zone.